Nayakudu (film)

 Nayakudu is a 2005 Indian Telugu-language action film directed by Kodi Ramakrishna.
 A remake of the Malayalam film Runway (2004), the film stars Rajasekhar and Namitha while Nassar, Rami Reddy and Riyaz Khan play supporting roles.
+The film was released on 15 September 2005.

+Plot

 The plot follows Raju (Rajasekhar) who pretends to his family that he worked in Dubai, however, he is a smuggling kingpin who goes by the name Spirit Sambasiva.
-The film was released on 15 September 2005.